Have you ever wondered where (other) book bloggers find all these amazing books to read?

 My next book always finds me.

-It’s kind of a Zen way to think about it.
+I like this relaxed way of thinking about it.
 I don’t have a TBR.
 I only accept review copies or sign up for tours when I can get to them right after my current book.
-This probably is the result of three “issues” I have.
+This probably is the result of three “issues” I have…

-Firstly, as I mentioned many times before, Goodreads is a real chore for me.
+Firstly, as I mentioned before, Goodreads is a real chore for me.

-For me, it’s no fun to use it and I avoid it as much as possible (although I am tracking my books with it this year, I’m ever so proud of this achievement).
+I find it no fun to use and avoid it as much as possible (although I am tracking my books with it this year, I’m ever so proud of this achievement).